80,000 hours and counting = Math by Edison!

 3) Instill habits that will serve them now and in the future.

 Many of these strategies I’ve coached and will write about are transferable to other courses and into non-academic endeavours – that’s my parents talking, not me.
-And back to 3) above, that ‘instill habits’, is where the learning strategies I show students and parents play a crucial role, as most have not been taught in schools.
+And back to 3) above, that ‘instill habits’, is where the learning strategies I show students and parents play a crucial role, as very few are taught in schools.

 I’ve had thousands of conversations with parents and seen just about every type of math student.